-What do I do if my board does not show up in the NI-488 Config utility?
+What do I do if my card does not show up in the NI-488 Config utility?

-In 'NI-488 Config', an X should appear in a system slot box for each PCI-GPIB.
-If an X does not appear in any box, try moving the board to a different slot.
-If other boards are already installed, swap the arrangement of the boards.
+In NI-488 Config, an X should appear in a socket box that corresponds to the location of your PCMCIA-GPIB card.
+If an X does not appear in any box, make sure the PCMCIA-GPIB is seated firmly in the socket.